Fun Home (musical): Subsequent productions

-The musical played in the Philippines in November 2016 at the RCBC Plaza in Makati.
+The first international production of Fun Home played at the RCBC Plaza in Makati, Manila, Philippines, in November 2016, with Cris Villonco as Alison, Lea Salonga as Helen and Eric Kunze as Bruce.
 It was directed by Bobby Garcia.
-Cris Villonco starred as Alison, with Lea Salonga as Helen and Eric Kunze as Bruce.
+The limited run of 18 performances closed on November 27, 2016.
+A review in ABS-CBN News praised the performances and direction and called the production "undeniably moving, piercing through our core, and performed by an incredibly talented ensemble."

 The first U.S. regional production opened in August 2017 at Millbrook Playhouse in Clinton County, Pennsylvania, Bechdel's childhood home and where Fun Home takes place; it was directed and choreographed by Courtney Laine Self.
 Vermont Stage Company produced the musical in Burlington, Vermont, where Bechdel wrote the graphic memoir; it ran for 29 performances in October 2017.

 Singapore's Pangdemonium theatre company staged Fun Home in September and October 2017 at the Drama Centre Theatre, with a cast that included Adrian Pang and Monique Wilson.
 A production in Carmel, California, by Pacific Repertory Theatre at the Golden Bough Playhouse, directed by Stephen Moorer and choreographed by Sam Trevino, played in February 2018.
 A Canadian production played in February and March 2018 at the Arts Club in Vancouver.

-The musical made its London debut at the Off West End, Young Vic theatre with Gold again directing.
+The musical made its London debut at the Off West End Young Vic theatre, with Gold again directing.
 It starred Kaisa Hammarlund as Alison, Zubin Varla as Bruce and Jenna Russell as Helen and ran from June to September 2018.
 A Catalan language version directed by Daniel Anglès ran at the Teatre Condal in Barcelona from September to November 2018.

 An Australian co-production of the Melbourne Theatre Company and Sydney Theatre Company, directed by Dean Bryant and choreographed by Andrew Hallsworth, featured Lucy Maunder as adult Alison, Adam Murphy as Bruce and Marina Prior as Helen.
-It played at the Roslyn Packer Theatre in Sydney in 2021 and at the Arts Centre in Melbourne in 2022 after delays due to the Covid-19 pandemic.
-The first German-language production is scheduled to begin on April 15, 2023, at Landestheater Linz, Austria.
+It played at the Roslyn Packer Theatre in Sydney in 2021 and at the Arts Centre in Melbourne in 2022 after delays due to the COVID-19 pandemic.
+The first German-language production began on April 14, 2023, at Landestheater Linz, Austria.

+A production ran at the Gate Theatre in Dublin, Ireland, in July and August 2023.
+It starred Frances McNamee as adult Alison, Killian Donnelly as Bruce and Nichola MacEvilly as Helen.

 Characters and original casts

 The character of Alison Bechdel is portrayed by three actors.
 43-year-old "Alison" is the play's narrator who reviews her family and early life, 19-year-old "Medium Alison" who is an Oberlin student discovering her sexuality, and 10-year-old "Small Alison" who is a child struggling against her father's expectations.

-The original casts of major productions: